 If you let an ‘agent’ search and introduce a potential supplier, a commission for the agent is generally built into the supplier’s price.
 And yes, on top of that you are paying for the work to get done…

 How much is that commission?
-From what I have seen, anywhere between 3% and 15% if you buy finished products (and sometime much more on some components).
+From what I have seen, anywhere between 3% and 15% if you buy finished products (and sometimes much more on some components).
 It ends up being very expensive!

 This is extremely common (over 90% of the time) when a Chinese individual puts a local manufacturer in contact with a foreign buyer.
 It is less common when the “agent” is an established sourcing agency.